brendanmcc02/film-rec/README.md

 Now, a user's films have been vectorized and weighted according to their liking of the film and how recent they rated it.
 We need some way to aggregate their preferences into a **profile**, and then recommend films similar to that profile.
 In our case, the profile will also be a 100-dimensional vector with the same features: year, imdbRating, numberOfVotes, runtime, genres and countries.

 Mathematically, this can be achieved by taking a **weighted average** of all the vectors in the user dataset, and aggregating the results into one vector.
 This is known as a **user profile**: one vector to rule them all.
 Theoretically, this sounds ideal, but in reality, the recommendations were not diverse, and in my testing I found that only one type of film was being recommended to the user.
-With my user data, only Drama films were being recommended.
+For example, with my user data, only Drama films were being recommended.

 ### Diverse Recommendations